Get started by calling 1-800-837-5520

-Rats and mice are pretty smart creatures.
-They know that it’s a dangerous world out there for an animal of their size, so once they have found a home safe from predators, the elements as well as a constant supply of food they will not move out.
+Mice are pretty smart creatures.
+They know that it’s a dangerous world out there for an animal of their size, so once they have found a home safe from predators and the elements as well as a constant supply of food, they will not move out.
 They would rather put up with ultrasonic sound waves and peppermint than risk leaving their new home.

 To put it simply…No.

 Mothballs are regarded as an efficient DIY mouse control method because they contain naphthalene.
 Naphthalene is a strong-smelling white, solid substance.
 When it is inhaled or ingested it can cause blood cells to lose their ability to carry oxygen, which is why homeowners think mothballs are a great deterrent for mice.
 However, the amount of naphthalene found in mothballs is small.
 It’s enough to deter moths and other insects, but for mice, it’s no problem.
 There have been many cases where mice have walked over the mothballs paying no attention to them whatsoever.
 The amount of naphthalene needed to deter mice would also be strong enough to cause damage to humans.

 Does peppermint oil repel mice?
 It makes your home smell nice and gets rid of mice, so that makes it the perfect mouse repellent, right?
 Nope!

 It will make your home smell good, but it certainly won’t get rid of your unwanted lodgers.
 Peppermint oil is assumed to be a great mouse repellent because, in high concentrations, it can be quite potent and mice have a very sensitive sense of smell.
 However, if you think about it logically, mice live in all areas including sewers.
 If they can put up with the smell coming out from a stinky sewage system, then peppermint oil should be no problem.